Roshith93/100-days-of-code/r1-log.md

 ### DAY53- OCT 25th 2018

 **Today's Progress** Created a react form in which user enter the details which is displayed below instantly

+### DAY54- OCT 26th 2018

+**Today's Progress** Updated react form with material-ui.
+Also started creating a react app which does CRUD operation.